ZKTNetwork/papers/Advancing Blockchain Transaction Privacy and Compliance: Insights into Innovative Engineering Practices/paper.md

 ## 3. Technology Stack

 The technology stack for zkUSD Vala is anchored by zkSNARK for privacy preservation.
-The UTXO Proof uses a Merkle Tree structure, while Membership Proof employs Plonk + Plookup[^1][^2] for enhanced search speed.
+The UTXO Proof uses a Merkle Tree structure, while Membership Proof employs Plonk + Plookup[^1] for enhanced search speed.
 The project's zero-knowledge proofs part are implemented in Rust, optimizing performance and security.
 For the frontend, proof generation utilizes WebAssembly  compiled from our Rust code, significantly accelerating the proof generation process for users.
 This stack represents a blend of advanced cryptographic techniques and efficient programming solutions, tailored for robust and fast privacy transactions.

 ## 4. Component Details

 ### 4.1 Infrastructure

 The users' fungible assets are hashed into in a Binary Merkle Tree.
-The leaf node is initialized with a constant value $H'=\mathrm{Hash}(0)$ until any asset occupies the slot of the leaf, then the leaf node should be updated to $H_i=\mathrm{Hash}(amount \ | \ commitment_i)$, where $i$ is the leaf node index, $amount$ is the quantity of assets stored at that leaf node, and $commitment_i = \mathrm{Hash}(secret_i)$, with $secret_i$ being the key of the user who owns the asset of index $i$.
+The leaf node is initialized with a constant value $H'=\mathrm{Hash}(0)$ until any asset occupies the slot of the leaf, then the leaf node should be updated to $H=\mathrm{Hash}(identifier \ | \ amount \ | \ commitment)$, where $identifier$ is an associated tag of this asset (like user's address), $amount$ is the quantity of the asset stored at the leaf node, and $commitment = \mathrm{Hash}(secret)$, with $secret$ being the key of the user who owns the asset.

-For an unused leaf index $i$, the user can deposit an asset into the pool while providing the asset and commitment.
-For withdrawal, the user should provide the withdrawal amount, new leaf hash and the snark proof.
+For an unused leaf node slot, the user can deposit an asset into the pool and take the slot while providing the asset and commitment.
+For withdrawal, the user should provide the withdraw amount, new leaf hash and the snark proof.

 ![merkletree](./merkletree.svg)

 ### 4.2 Proof of ULO (Unspent Leaf Output)

 The design of the withdrawal mechanism is influenced by the Bitcoin UTXO (Unspent Transaction Output) model, which we've adapted into what we call ULO (Unspent Leaf Output).
-Users select a set of indexes that indicate positions of their own assets to use as inputs, then hash the remaining balance into a new leaf node as output.
+Users select a set of leaf nodes that indicate their own assets to use as inputs, then hash the remaining balance into a new leaf node as output.
 The difference between the total input and the output is the amount of the withdrawal.

-Now let the ULO source list is $L$, for each ULO with index $i\in L$, we must first verify its existence and then calculate the corresponding leaf's nullifier within the circuit as follows:
+Now let the ULO source list be $L$, for each ULO with index $i\in L$, we must first verify its existence and then calculate the corresponding leaf's nullifier within the circuit as follows:

 $$
 \begin{aligned}